martinpihrt/OSPy-plugins/plugins/voice_notification/README.md

 * Skip stations:
   Skip voice notification for these stations (multiple select).

+* Select voice for stations:
+  Select voice for this station (voice0.mp3-voice20.mp3)

 * Status:
   Status window from the plugin.

 * Upload mp3 file:
-  MP3 file must have a name "voice.mp3"!
+  MP3 file must have a name "voice.mp3","voice0.mp3","voice1.mp3",...!

 Visit [Martin Pihrt's blog](https://pihrt.com). for more information.